zahur76/MilestoneProject1/README.md

 * The user should be able to find details about how to plan their trip.

-The site layout was contructed using wireframe.
+The site layout was constructed using wireframe.
 Find the wireframe [here](assets/doc/wireframe.pdf).

 ## FEATURES